Improving our Children’s Futures

 When it comes to educating our children, and the best way to do so, the topic soon becomes complex due to the many theories on how to impact and improve such a multi-faceted system.
 Viante New Mexico looked at all national rankings lists and keyed in on states that are excelling in education.
-We spoke with various education experts – teachers, superintendents, non-profits, and policy makers that have spent their life’s work seeking out best practices to implement them in New Mexico schools, including:
+We spoke with various education experts who have spent their life’s work seeking out best practices to implement them in New Mexico schools, including:

 – Policy Makers

 Most experts believe that third grade is the most pivotal year for students.
 If children do not have basic reading or math skills by this point, then it’s incredibly difficult for these children to get caught up.
 In order to appropriately and effectively compare New Mexico’s progress in this metric to the rest of the country, we are looking at a national test, National Assessment of Educational Progress, (NAEP).
 NAEP tests a representative sample of 4th and 8th graders in a variety of subject areas to gauge their comprehension.
-According to US News and World Report, New Mexico is 49th in the nation for our 4th grade reading scores and 50th in the nation for 4h grade math scores.
+According to the Nation’s Report Card, New Mexico is 50th in the nation for our 4th grade reading scores and 50th in the nation for 4th grade math scores.

-New Mexico has consistently come in last or close to last for our high school graduation rate.
-While this metric is not the end all be all for measuring education, it’s a popular national metric that informs us if our kids are crossing the finish line or not.
-We recognize the flaws, but we’re looking at this metric in tandem with proficiency through college readiness in the form of ACT scores.
-According to the New Mexico Public Education Department, New Mexico students have a remediation rate of 36%.
-This means 40% of our high school graduates have to take remedial courses in college to be on par with their peers.
-This tells us that our system needs to better prepare our students for their next steps in life whether its college or career.
+New Mexico has consistently come in last, or close to last, for our high school graduation rate.
+While this metric is not the end-all-be-all for measuring education, it’s a popular national metric that informs us if our kids are crossing the finish line or not.
+We are looking at this metric in tandem with proficiency through college readiness in the form of ACT scores.
+Our system needs to better prepare our students for their next steps in life whether its college or career.

-Teacher Pay and Percent of a school district’s budget that makes it to the classroom
+Teacher Pay and Percent of a School's Budget that makes it to the Classroom

 Did You Know